imelit/Michoacan-BioMath2025/README.md

 # Michoacán School on Mathematical Biology

 Welcome to the repository for the **First Michoacán School on Mathematical Biology**.
-This project serves as the official website for the event, providing information about the school, its program, instructors, application details, and more.
+This project serves as an unofficial website for the event, providing information about the school, its program, instructors, application details, and more.
+The official webpage will be lunched soon!

 ## Overview